MDReal32/prisma-generator-seed/README.md

 }
 ```

-`data` and `upsertBy` fields are autocompleted by your IDE after generating the schema. `data` is a list of seed data. `upsertBy` is unique fields from your model that will be used to check availability of the data.
+`data` and `upsertBy` fields are autocompleted by your IDE after generating the schema. `data` field is a list of seedable data. `upsertBy` is unique fields from your model that will be used to check availability of the data.
 If the data is already in the database, it will be updated instead of created.

 And add this script to package.json
 ```json